Feyerabend/ABC80/README.md

 * First there is an introduction on how to play.
 As a user you might also have to answer some questions
   1. Have you played before?
-If you have, we could skip some more info and choises.
+If you have, we could skip some more info and choices.
-  2. Please enter your name and the name of your oppent.
+  2. Please enter your name and the name of your opponent.
   3. Choose your joysticks.
   4. Choose if you want the game to terminate when time is out, or when the highest score has been reached.
-* The main of the game then runs, and ends with a musical score and the winner is annonced!
+* The main part of the game then runs, and ends with a musical score and the winner is announced!
 * Play again?
 No?
-Please turn over to (premuably) the next player in line!
+Please turn over to (presumably) the next player in line!

-#### So what happends in the game itself?
+#### So what happens in the game itself?

-1. As there are two players, an index of the two are kept in a game loop: first we chose one, and then the other player.
+1. As there are two players, an index of the two are kept in a game loop:
+First we chose one, and then the other player.
 Each in turn.
 And all the calculations are done each round for each player.
 The variables are stored and fetched for each player during its turn.

-2. Assume a player has been chosen, so we increase the direction in which the plane is flying (if we start then the variable has already been set) by a single move.
+2. Assume a player has been chosen, so we increase the direction in which the the plane is flying (if we start then the variable has already been set) by a single move.
 As in an animated movie, one move is made one step for each frame.
 The motor is always running.
 The plane can move in 8 directions, let's use some geographical terms:
 N, NW, W, SW, S, SE, E, NE.
 So we can e.g. move one step in the N, north direction.